Well said by George Washington, “Agriculture is the most healthful, most useful and most noble employment of man”.

 Agricultural based country cannot be poor if its management in this respect is highly well planned.
-Luckily Pakistan is one of such countries which are blessed with treasure produced by agriculture.
+Luckily Pakistan is one of such countries that are blessed with treasure produced by agriculture.

-Particularly in the province of Punjab Agriculture is biggest profession adopted by people of Punjab.
+Particularly in the province of Punjab Agriculture is the biggest profession adopted by people of Punjab.

 Pakistan Agricultural Facts and Figures